ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_plot.md

 #### *property* spot

-Not applicable to a scalar field plot
+Not applicable to a scalar field plot.

 <a id="compolyx.plot_data.ScalarFieldData.supporting_point_scale_factor"></a>